-Asking how many calories you're going to burn during any workout is a very loaded question indeed.
-Instructors for specific fitness programs don't tend to provide an exact number of calories you'll burn, because calorie burn is so dependent on factors including your age, weight, gender and intensity level.
+Asking how many calories you'll burn during a workout is a very loaded question indeed.
+Instructors for specific fitness programs don't tend to provide an exact number of calories you'll burn, because calorie burn is so dependent on factors like your age, weight, gender and intensity level.

 Walking Program Averages

 Sansone's workouts also include moves such as side-stepping, high-knees walking and kicking moves, which add more intensity and result in more calories burned.
 While age, gender, and intensity level always come into play, it's safe to assume that Sansone's walking programs are, at the very least, equivalent to low-intensity walking.

 In more advanced programs, Sansone incorporates upper-body and lower-body toning moves with the use of her "toning belt" as well as resistance tubing or bands and "booster" activities like squats.
 The act of moving your limbs against resistance is a form of strength training.
-Strength training burns calories in itself -- and when performed while you're walking means more calories burned than if you were only walking.
+Strength training burns calories in itself — and when performed while you're walking means more calories burned than if you were only walking.

 Ways to Gauge Intensity

 If you want to get a more accurate assessment of your calorie burn, start by wearing a heart rate monitor while you do the workouts.
-The ideal range for calorie burning and fat loss is a heart rate that is between 60 and 80 percent of your maximum heart rate, so if you're within that range, you'll know you're exercising at an intensity that will yield at least some results.
+The ideal range for calorie burning and fat loss is a heart rate that is between 60 and 80 percent of your maximum heart rate, according to ExRx.net, so if you're within that range, you'll know you're exercising at an intensity that will yield at least some results.

 Calories Based on Heart Rate

-Men: Calories per minute = (-55.0969 + 0.6309 x Heart Rate + 0.1988 x Weight in Kilograms + 0.2017 x Age) / 4.184
+Men: Calories per minute = (-55.0969 + 0.6309 x heart rate + 0.1988 x weight in kilograms + 0.2017 x age) / 4.184

-Women: Calories per minute = (-20.4022 + 0.4472 x Heart Rate - 0.1263 x Weight in Kilograms + 0.074 x Age) / 4.184
+Women: Calories per minute = (-20.4022 + 0.4472 x heart rate - 0.1263 x weight in kilograms + 0.074 x Age) / 4.184